v5ma/selfawarenetworks/13san.md

 The mind is both cause and result.
 Not alchemy—just dynamics.
 In SAN the “mind” is the phase-field that continuously shapes and is shaped by neural timing.
 Cause and result collapse into one closed loop: timing ↔ plastic rewrite ↔ network sync.
 Build the loop in code and the process reveals itself.

 In Self Aware Networks, the phase-field we call “mind” crystallizes out of neural timing, then immediately feeds back to retune that timing.
 Cause and result collapse into one closed loop—mind perpetually generates and re-generates itself.

+The full mechanics are spelled out in both the book and the papers on Self Aware Networks:

+Variable spike duration encodes a coefficient-of-variation.

+Local coincidence builds column-scale phase waves.

+Hub-driven phase-locking binds those waves into a single network field.

+That field instantly re-tunes every spike generator, closing the causal loop that feels like “mind.”

+The CUDA simulation (≈3 k lines) that instantiates this loop will be released for open peer review next month.
+Watch the model run—or falsify it.

+Marc Pierar
+@m_pierar
+Nice try.
+Your 'bootstrap' is physical, does not include consciousness.
+In the next step, consciousness arises and is then fed back to the loop.

+Now make a bootstrap including consciousness.

+Consciousness isn’t bolted on after the physics.
+In SAN the bootstrap is the state where every phase pattern is instantly readable everywhere; that universal readability is consciousness.
+Loop and awareness co-arise—nothing left to add.